 Swiss Life is a leading European provider of comprehensive life and pensions and financial solutions.
 Swiss Life enables people to lead a self-determined life and has more than 160 years of experience in affording people financial security.
 The Swiss Life Group operates in Switzerland, France, Germany, Luxembourg, Liechtenstein, Singapore and the United Kingdom.
 Swiss Life provides multinational corporations with employee benefits solutions and individuals with structured life and pensions products.
-The advisors of Swiss Life Select, Tecis, Horbach, Proventus and Chase de Vere use the Best Select approach in various European markets to choose suitable products for customers.
+The advisors of Swiss Life Select, Tecis, Horbach, Proventus, Chase de Vere and Fincentrum use the Best Select approach in various European markets to choose suitable products for customers.
 Swiss Life Asset Managers offers institutional and private investors in Switzerland, France, Germany and the United Kingdom access to investment and asset management solutions.
-The Group also comprises Livit, Corpus Sireo and Mayfair Capital.
-Approximately 8000 employees (FTEs) and 5000 certified financial advisors were working for the Swiss Life Group worldwide at the end of 2017.
+The Group also comprises the subsidiaries Livit, Corpus Sireo, Mayfair Capital and Beos.
+At the end of 2018 the Swiss Life Group employed approximately 8600 people and had a network of some 14000 advisors.